 As we frequently note, the Tech scene in South Florida is really taking off.
 The surge of software related ideas typically moves in tandem with technology advances in the mobile space.
 Usually, Apple is a big part of that, so we’ve been thinking a lot about what opportunities Apple Pay may create for local startups in Miami and Ft.
 Lauderdale.

-So with all of that we wonder: What opportunities could exist for Tech Startups who want to start new businesses around this idea?
+With all of that we wonder: What opportunities could exist for Tech Startups who want to start new businesses around this idea?

 But what if none of that had to happen?
 And what if it was so easy to do that the end customer could complete this micro-transaction in seconds?
 The easier and faster something is to do, the more likely someone is to do it.
-And we’ve seen Apple effectively monetize music purchases by making them inexpensive and relatively fast – you hear a song, you like it, it’s $.99 and that’s just so cheap, so you click something, now you own a license to that song…

 And of course, we’re here to help if you’re looking for a Software Developer.
 Based in Coral Gables, Florida, we’ve been helping businesses and entrepreneurs launch successful software solutions for 15 years.
 Reach out to us for a free consultation and review of your idea.